TomPace101/nanopore_diffusion/notes.md

 _TOOD_ zipping large data sets may need to come under control of doit

+_TODO_ saving out states to HDF5
+to reload as initial conditions, as checkpoints in case of a crash, for further post-processing, etc.

 # Formula derivations
 - _TODO_ NP linearization notebook